skoyamamd/vep105_loftee/README.md

 ### Post-processing

 Now we need to select the "worst consequence by gene, canonical" variant annotations.
-We reccomend using the bcftools vep-split plugin:
+We recommend using the bcftools vep-split plugin:

 ```
 chr=21